alvehn/1800_202330_BBY28/README.md

 It has the following subfolders and files:
 ├── images                   # Folder for images
-    /blah.jpg                # Acknowledge source
+    /favicon.ico             # By
 ├── scripts                  # Folder for scripts
-    /authentication.js       # authenticates user with account or new user /favourite.js            # controls what happens when event is favourited /newEvent.js             # controls logic and database writing of a new event creation /profile.js              # reads and displays profile info onto profile.html /readEvents.js           # displays event cards on main.html /readEventsPage.js       # displays full event details on event.html /search.js               # controls how search works when searching for events in main.html /skeleton.js             # loads appropriate page whether user is logged in or not /testNewEvent.js         # idk
-├── styles                   # Folder for styles
+    /authentication.js       # authenticates user with account or new user /favourite.js            # controls what happens when event is favourited /filter.js               # contains all filter functionality on the main page /interested.js           # contains all the code for storing user id when attend button is clicked /map.js                  # uses mapbox api to make location filtering function properly /newEvent.js             # controls logic and database writing of a new event creation /profile.js              # reads and displays profile info onto profile.html /readEvents.js           # displays event cards on main.html /readEventsPage.js       # displays full event details on event.html /search.js               # controls how search works when searching for events in main.html /skeleton.js             # loads appropriate nav bar whether user is logged in or not ├── styles                   # Folder for styles
     /style.css               # minor style adjustments to certain classes